 Actor Gary Oldman was born in London, England, on March 21, 1958.
 From the moment his star first shined as Sex Pistols bassist Sid Vicious in Sid and Nancy (1986), Oldman has brought a raw, powerful edge to his roles, which have run the gamut from Dracula to Beethoven to Lee Harvey Oswald.
-He earned his first Academy Award nomination for his work in the 2011 remake of Tinker, Tailor, Soldier, Spy, and claimed a Golden Globe for his portrayal of Winston Churchill in Darkest Hour (2017).
+He earned his first Oscar nomination for his work in the 2011 remake of Tinker, Tailor, Soldier, Spy, and claimed Golden Globe and Academy Award wins for his portrayal of Winston Churchill in Darkest Hour (2017).

-Actor.
-Born Leonard Gary Oldman in London, England, on March 25, 1958.
+Leonard Gary Oldman was born in London, England, on March 25, 1958.
 The son of a welder and a homemaker, Oldman grew up in a hardscrabble working-class neighborhood of south London.
 His childhood and later adult years were framed by the absence of his father, who left the family when Oldman was just 7 years old.

 Hardly a committed student, Oldman dropped out of school at the age of 16, when he found work as a store clerk.
 But after discovering his ability to perform on stage, Oldman returned to the classroom and enrolled at the Young People's Theatre in Greenwich, England.
 He then earned a scholarship to attend the Rose Bruford College of Theatre and Performance in London, earning his bachelor's degree in 1979.

 For much of the early 1980s, Oldman kept pace with a frenzied theater schedule.
 For the young actor, though, the hard work paid off.
 Among the recognition he received from this period was the coveted Fringe Award for Best Newcomer of the 1985-86 season for his role in The Pope's Wedding.